 Redirecting the default gateway¶

-OpenVPN also allows the default gateway to be redirected across the VPN, so all non-local traffic from the client is sent through the VPN.
+OpenVPN can also redirect the default gateway to the VPN, so all non-local traffic from a client is sent through the VPN.
 This is great for untrusted local networks such as wireless hotspots, as it provides protection against numerous attacks that are a risk on untrusted networks.
-This is configurable in the GUI now, using the Redirect Gateway checkbox in the OpenVPN instance configuration.
-To do this manually, add the following custom option:
+This is configurable in the GUI using the Redirect Gateway checkbox in the OpenVPN instance configuration.

-push "redirect-gateway def1"
+push "redirect-gateway def1";

 The same value may be used as a custom option on the client side by entering